SammyZheng/sammysgit/README.md

 sammysgit
 =========
-this is begining for to learn from github sam
+this is a begining for me to learn from github sam